Smart Growth, Brownfields, and Infill Development

 - Smart Growth and Economic Success: Investing in Infill Development (2014): Discusses how barriers to infill development that discourage developers are not only often surmountable, but also are diminishing as infill development becomes more common.

 - Equitable Redevelopment of Petroleum Brownfields for Zuni Pueblo and Other Tribal Communities (2013): Step-by-step guide to help tribes overcome policy and other barriers to redevelopment of contaminated and vacant sites.
+(This publication is available in the EPA Archive.
+Click on SEARCH EPA ARCHIVE and type or copy and paste the title into the search box.)

 - Residential Construction Trends in America's Metropolitan Regions (2012, 2010, and 2009): Analyzes residential building trends to determine if there has been a shift toward redevelopment and in which regions the shift has been most significant.
+(This publication is available in the EPA Archive.
+Click on SEARCH EPA ARCHIVE and type or copy and paste the title into the search box.)

 - Restructuring the Commercial Strip: A Practical Guide for Planning the Revitalization of Deteriorating Strip Corridors (2010): Provides guidance on coordination of public and private investments and essential planning and design strategies to create a multimodal transportation system and thriving neighborhoods.
+(This publication is available in the EPA Archive.
+Click on SEARCH EPA ARCHIVE and type or copy and paste the title into the search box.)

 - Measuring the Air Quality and Transportation Impacts of Infill Development (2007): Illustrates how regions can calculate the transportation and air quality benefits of infill, based on standard transportation forecasting models used by metropolitan planning organizations across the country.